dahiyaakshay/WordsRank/UD-WordsRank-Development-Docs.md

 ```

 **Platform Performance Cards (Grid)**
-- Individual cards for each AI platform
+- Individual cards for Perplexity, Gemini, and Claude
 - Platform-specific metrics and trends
-- Position distribution charts
+- Position distribution charts for each platform
 - Manual refresh buttons for each platform
+- Platform-specific insights and optimization recommendations

 #### 4. Individual Platform Pages
 Each platform page follows this structure: